edmBernard/stryke/python/README.md

 # Stryke

-This is the python bing for a C++ template library build on top of Orc C++ library.
-Code is available on github [here](https://github.com/edmBernard/Stryke).
+This is the python binding for the Stryke build on top of Apache-Orc C++ library.
+All code is available on [github](https://github.com/edmBernard/Stryke).
 It's a template library but depend on [Apache-Orc](https://orc.apache.org/).

-All headers are in `include` folder.
+Apache-Orc is defined as :
+> the smallest, fastest columnar storage for Hadoop workloads.

 > The straight forward way to use Orc file in Python is through PySpark.